mak448a/AI-Drawing-Chatbot/README.md

 ## Notes

-- ChatGPT is the recommended model.
+- Llama3 is the recommended model.
 - When using SDXL-Beta it sends your generated images to improve the model.
 - Do not input any personal information on the `/imagine_poly` command because your generated image will be displayed on their official frontpage.